cardonabits/haxo-hw/README.md

 mappings of the high F# are already configured on the haxophone.
 If you are used to a less common configuration, the software is easy to extend.

-Also note that at the moment there matrix is not completely used:  keys (col 0, row 7) and (col 2, row 3) are unused.
+Also note that at the moment the matrix is not completely used:  keys (col 0, row 7) and (col 2, row 3) are unused.

 ### Audio Amplifier